Ganpatkakar/gkcharts/README.md

 GKCharts is a charting plug and play library.
 Developed with the HTML 5 Canvas and ES6 JavaScript.
 This is an open source project for every one, anyone who want to improve this charting library can contribute for this project.

-I have placed gitbhub pages to see this project view https://ganpatkakar.github.io/GkCharts/.

 I have alos created a website to showcase this project along with some dashboard designs as http://gk-chart.org/